Chacaponquin/chaca/README.md

 ## Schemas

 We have several defined schemas that can be used for data creation.
-You can use them by importing the `schema` module
+You can use them by importing the `schemas` module

 ```ts
 import { schemas } from "chaca";